linode/linode-blockstorage-csi-driver/docs/testing.md

 ### 📋 Pre-requisites: Setup Development Environment

-Follow the steps outlined in the [development setup](./development-setup.md) to setup your development environment.
+Follow the steps outlined in the [development setup](./development-setup.md) to set up your development environment.

 ### 🏗️ Setup a CAPL Management Cluster